calnix/DualVeTokenSystem/documents/Contract Explanations/VotingController.md

 ## Delegate Unregistering [arbitrarily]

-1. After unregistration, delegates cannot vote or migrate votes on behalf of delegators, as the registration check in vote() and migrateVotes() prevents this.
+**A delegate cannot unregister when he has allocated votes**

-2. Users must manually undelegate their locks via `VotingEscrowMoca.undelegateLock();` this should be supported by frontend notifications and alerts.
+Users must manually undelegate their locks via `VotingEscrowMoca.undelegateLock();` this should be supported by frontend notifications and alerts.
     - else the previously delegated votes would be a deadweight loss.
-3. Delegate will be allowed to claim fees accrued for prior epochs, before unregistration.
+3. Delegate will be allowed to claim fees accrued for prior epochs, before his unregistration.
 4. Correspondingly, delegators will pay those fees, for those periods, as the delegate was active and serviced them.

-**A delegate cannot unregister when he has allocated votes**

 In `unregisterAsDelegate`, we implement the check: `require(delegateEpochData[currentEpoch][msg.sender].totalVotesSpent == 0, Errors.CannotUnregisterWithActiveVotes());`.
 - This prevents partial voting scenarios where a delegate allocates some votes, unregisters, resulting in uncertainty for claiming.